PySimpleGUI/PySimpleGUI/docs/index.md

 ### set_tooltip

 Called by application to change the tooltip text for an Element.
-Normally invoked using the Element Object such as: window.Element('key').SetToolTip('New tip').
+Normally invoked using the Element Object such as: window.Element('key').SetTooltip('New tip').

 ```
 set_tooltip(tooltip_text)